JohnJonathanJohnson/poststacked/README.md

 Note that they can be called in either UPPERLINE or underline form.

 #### Stack-related operations.
-1. PUSH Pushes a value into a variable.
+1. PUSH Pushes a value into a variable. ` VAR value PUSH `
-2. POP Pops a value from a variable.
+2. POP Pops a value from a variable. ` VAR POP `
-3. PEEK Peeks at the top value of a variable.
+3. PEEK Peeks at the top value of a variable. ` VAR PEEK `
-4. RENAME Renames a variable, overriding the destination.
+4. RENAME Renames a variable, overriding the destination. ` OLD NEW RENAME `
-5. CLONE Clones a variable, overriding the destination.
+5. CLONE Clones a variable, overriding the destination. ` ORIG CLON RENAME `
-6. FLUSH Flushes a variable, leaving it at size 0 and without values.
+6. FLUSH Flushes a variable, leaving it at size 0 and without values. ` VAR FLUSH `

 #### Maths-related operations.
 7. ADD / +